mrpowers-io/spark-style-guide/README.md

 * Organize code into column functions and custom transformations whenever possible
 * Write code in version controlled projects, so you can take advantage of text editor features (and not pay for an expensive cluster when developing)
 * Constantly bump SBT versions (it updates frequently)
+* Carefully inspect the contents of your JAR files
+* Use package privacy to limit the surface of the public interface

 Read [Beautiful Spark](https://leanpub.com/beautiful-spark) for more information about Spark project best practices.